10-minute Emacs for Clojure

 Quit Emacs (“File → Quit”).

 Your freshly-created ~/.emacs file will contain some code at the top.
-Underneath that, using any editor you please, add:
+Underneath that, using any editor you please, add a blank line, and:

 Start Emacs again.
-Hit M-x (aka, Alt-x), then type “package-install” (no quotes), hit RET (Return), type “clojure-mode”, then hit RET.
+Hit M-x (aka, Alt-x), then type “package-install” (no quotes), hit RET (Return), type “clojure-mode”, then RET again.
 This will have the built-in Emacs package installer install clojure-mode (into your ~/.emacs.d/elpa directory) for you.

-Open your ~/.emacs file again and append the following to it:
+Open your ~/.emacs file again (in any editor) and append the following to it:

 ;; Count out loud to 3.